High jump at the World Athletics Championships

 The high jump at the World Championships in Athletics has been contested by both men and women since the inaugural edition in 1983.
 The competition format typically has one qualifying round contested by two groups of athletes, with all those clearing the qualifying height or placing in top twelve advancing to the final round.

-In the 2015 World Championships in Athletics the qualifying height for men was 2.31 m and for women 1.94 m.
+Russia is the most successful nation in the event, winning 14 medals in total, 4 of them gold.
+Additionally, they have also won 5 medals as the Authorized Neutral Athletes.
+Ukraine is the second-most successful nation, winning a total of 12 medals, including 4 golds.
+Cuba, Germany and Sweden are the only other countries that have won gold in both the men's event and the women's event.